MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/skype-business-integration.md

 ---
-title: "Skype for Business and Skype integration with Dynamics 365 Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017
+title: "Skype for Business and Skype integration with Dynamics 365 for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017
 ms.reviewer: ""